Breast Lift Surgery With Sydney Plastic Surgeon Dr Ellis Choy

 In many cases, excess and stretched skin is removed and remaining tissue reshaped, and the nipple and areola are also repositioned.
 In the hands of a skilled surgeon like Dr Choy, the breast lift procedure is tailored to each patient’s individual needs.

 Reasons to opt for a breast lift

-- Pregnancy and breastfeeding: For many women, pregnancy signals the beginning of unwanted changes to their breast shape.
+- Pregnancy and breastfeeding: For many women, pregnancy is accompanied by unwanted changes to their breast shape.
 Breasts that have stretched or sagged can be restored, with or without implants.

 - Sagging breasts at a young age: For some women, muscle tone is not strong and breasts can begin drooping even during their teenage years.
-A breast lift can achieve the desired appearance.
+A breast lift can help address this.